jundalisay/superb/content/en/social/economics/capitalism.md

 {{< /quote >}}

 But different words exist only to express different ideas.
-Even if the basic idea of capitalism and mercantilism are the same, there must have been a secondary basic idea to differentiate their expression, otherwise, they could've been used interchangeably, just as the words 'automobile' and 'car' can mean the exact same thing. <!-- No one will be confused by 'ride my automobile' and 'ride my car'.
+Even if the basic idea of capitalism and mercantilism are the same, there must have been a secondary basic idea to differentiate them.
+Otherwise, they could've been used interchangeably, just as the words 'automobile' and 'car' mean the exact same thing. <!-- No one will be confused by 'ride my automobile' and 'ride my car'.
 But we cannot say 'you are a capitalist' and 'you are a mercantilist' to a person who trades stocks.  -->

 To find this secondary idea, we retrace our steps back to 'private ownership' to see if there is any difference in the idea of private ownership in mercantilism and private ownership in capitalism.

 ### Outside Private Ownership

-The main difference between mercantilism and capitalism is the prevalence of regulated companies (government-owned corporations) in the former and their lack in the latter.
-The most significant characteristic of regulated companies is their exclusivity, similar to guilds of the past.
+The main difference between mercantilism and capitalism is the prevalence of private regulated companies in the former and their lack in the latter.
+The most significant characteristic of private regulated companies is their exclusivity, similar to guilds of the past.

 {{< quote ava="smith" >}}
 The object of most of the bylaws of all regulated companies and all other corporations, is not so much to oppress existing members.
 Its object is more to discourage others from becoming members...
 The directors of a regulated company, haveno common capital to manage.They have no other fund to use for forts and garrisons other than the casual revenue from: the admission fines, the corporation duties.